a-bautista/docker-kubernetes-udemy/README.md

 ### complex-react-app

-This app describes how to initialize multiple services in a docker compose file.
-The services we have are a React app, an express server, a redis server, a postgres db and a worker.
-See diagrams to have a full picture about how these services interact with each other.
+This app describes how to initialize multiple services in a docker compose file and how to set the deploy process by using a .travis file.
+The services we have are a React app, an express server, a redis server, a postgres db and a worker - see diagrams to have a full picture about how these services interact with each other.

 ### Reference notes